Redth/ZXing.Net.Mobile/Details.md

 GitHub Project: https://github.com/Redth/ZXing.Net.Mobile

 ### Changes
+ - v1.3.5
+   - Views for each Platform - Encapsulates scanner functionality in a reusable view
+    - iOS: ZXingScannerView as a UIView
+    - Android: ZXingScannerFragment as a Fragment
+    - Windows Phone: ZXingScannerControl as a UserControl
+   - Scanning logic improvements from ZXing.Net project
+   - Compiled against Xamarin Stable channel
+   - Performance improvements
+   - Bug fixes

  - v1.3.4
    - iOS: Scanning Engine rebuilt to use AVCaptureSession
    - iOS: ZXingScannerView inherits from UIView can now be used independently for advanced use cases